-Atlanta, GA – Today Governor Brian P. Kemp issued a shelter in place order for the state of Georgia.
-The order will be effective beginning Friday, April 3rd, at 6:00 PM and expire Monday, April 13th, at 11:59 PM.
+Atlanta, GA – Governor Brian P. Kemp extended the shelter in place order for the state of Georgia until April 30th.

 From: The Most Rev. Joel M. Konzen, S.M., Diocesan Administrator – Guidance regarding Georgia’s Shelter in Place order